g-omarsdottir/shaping-sustainable-surf/TESTING.md

 ## Responsiveness Testing

 The website's responsiveness across various devices and screen sizes was thoroughly tested.
-This section outlines the devices and screen resolutions used for testing and documents any adjustments made to ensure a consistent user experience across all platforms.
-[Table to be added]
+This project utilizes Bootstrap's powerful grid system for creating a responsive layout that adapts to various screen sizes.
+Dividing the viewport into up to 12 columns ensure that the UI scales seamlessly from mobile devices to large desktop screens.
+Only a few media queries were necessery to obtain the best results.

 ## Browser Compatibility

 Testing was performed across multiple browsers to ensure cross-browser compatibility.
-This section lists the browsers tested, versions used, and any browser-specific issues encountered and resolved.
-[Table to be added]
+Friends and family assisted in testing the deployed website on different browsers: Chrome, Firefox, Safari, and Edge.
+The deployed website works seamlessly across all browsers.

 ## Accessibility Testing